Jaganpro/BashSetup/Vim Tutorial.md

 vim
 ```

-This opens up the Vim Editor.
-Then we can go to the insert mode (Edit Mode) and provide the file name to edit in VIM.
+Once the vim editor is open, we can go to the insert mode (Edit Mode) and provide the file name to edit in VIM.

 ```
 :e vimtutordemo.txt